IndeemaSoftware/QSimpleScada/README.md

 Qt 5.8

 # Installing with qpm
 Just use qpm (https://www.qpm.io/) to install QSimpleScada in your project.
+Run

-Run qpm install com.indeema.qsimplescada . in *.pro file include(vendor/Vendor.pri)
+qpm install com.indeema.qsimplescada

+inside your project directory and in *.pro file include(vendor/Vendor.pri)

 latest release v0.5.2